vikramdara/Falling-Meteors/DEVELOPMENT.md

 **5/6/2020** Finally finished mechanics of the game and fixed bugs.
 I also added texture refs and music to make the game a lot more appealing.

+**5/6/2020** Refactors some code to make it more testable.
+Added tests

 **5/6/2020** Finished ReadMe.md